Nghtcrvwlxr/My-ToDo-App/README.md

 (Work in progress);

-**Desktop version;**
+**Desktop and Mobile version;**

-Components design and styling are in test form;
+Components design and styling made with Material-UI and styled-components(Emotion);

-Tech stack: TypeScript, React, React-Router, Redux, Redux-Toolkit, styled-components;
+Tech stack: TypeScript, React, React-Router, Redux, Redux-Toolkit;